 Another bonus from hiking in this forest is seeing the rainbow eucalyptus trunks on the way back.
 Definitely the best bamboo walk and worth it!

-Waimoku Falls via Pipiwai Trail + Bamboo Forest
+Waimoku Falls via Pipiwai Trail and Bamboo Forest

 This hike is placed in Haleakala National Park on the road to Hana.
-Before you start your hiking here, you need to know the following.
-There are many going up and down rock “stairs”, but in general – is pretty reasonable.
+Before you start your hike here, you need to know the following: There are many going-up-and down rock “stairs”, but in general, they are pretty reasonable.

 However, you can enjoy bamboo walks, just like in Bamboo Forest.
 Apparently, just near the end of the Pipiwai trail, you will walk through the majestic bamboo forest.